Brooke Desserich Executive Director

 Brooke Desserich, Executive Director

 Mrs. Desserich is a mother of a child diagnosed with diffuse intrinsic pontine glioma.
-After her daughter’s passing in 2007, she co-founded The Cure Starts Now Foundation, which today has over 30 locations worldwide and has funded over $10 million in cancer research.
+After her daughter’s passing in 2007, she co-founded The Cure Starts Now Foundation, which today has over 40 chapters worldwide and has funded over $29 million in cancer research and support.
 She co-authored the bestselling book, “Notes Left Behind” in 2009 detailing the journey with her daughter, which today has been translated into 22 languages worldwide.
 She is also an entrepreneur and chief financial officer of 3 companies with experience in financial operations for over 20 years.

 1. What brought you to CSN?